 Here you will find 5 tarot decks by contemporary artists, each with its own style based on its creator’s background.
 Get readings with Tarot in the Land of Mystereum by Jordan Hoggard, Tarot of the Masters by James Ricklef, the Langustl Tarot by Stephan “Langustl” Lange, bifrost by Jeremy Lampkin, and the Duncan-Streeter Tarot by Charles Vick Duncan and Melissa Streeter.
-If you do not select a deck, your reading will be done with the Rider-Waite-Smith by default.
+As an added bonus, you may also read your cards using the 2 most famous decks of antiquity: Rider-Waite and Crowley-Thoth.

 How to Read Tarot Cards

-Tarot cards are not hard to read even if you have no experience with them at all.
+Even if you have no experience with the tarot at all, reading your own cards is fairly easy to do.
 Tarot reading is similar to other forms of divination such as dream interpretation, which a lot of people do without even realizing it.
 The most important thing about reading is what the imagery means to you.
 Typically a reader asks a question and lays out the appropriate tarot spread, a set of cards arranged in a particular pattern, which answers the query with symbolic art designed to trigger certain thoughts and feelings.

 When a person first learns to read the cards, it is not important to have the card meanings memorized.
 What is important is to be open to the messages that come to you, to accept the messages whether positive or negative.
 If the artwork on a card seems confusing, the text meaning should give you a pretty good hint as to what the card means.
 With practice, a reader comes to know the tarot deck by heart, like second nature.
 Of course there are many decks by many artists, and each varies in structure both on the individual card level and as to the way that the deck is organized as a whole.

-This site’s mission is to bring deck creators together with tarot fans by giving all tarot artists an opportunity to put their decks online for some action.
-Artists may benefit from the exposure, while tarot fans get the chance to use some of the hottest new decks available.
+This site’s mission is to bring deck creators together with tarot fans by giving tarot artists an opportunity to put their decks online so tarot fans may have the chance to experience their tarot creations.